StenlyTU/LFCS-official/stuff/StorageManagement.md

 * `chattr +i file` -> Add *immutable* attribute to a file.
 It cannot be deleted or removed
 * `chattr -i file` -> Remove *immutable* attribute from a file.
 * `chattr -a file` -> The file can only be opened in append mode for writing.
-* `chattr -a file` -> When a file with this attribute set is open, its atime(last time the file was accessed/opened) record is not changed.
+* `chattr -A file` -> When a file with this attribute set is open, its atime(last time the file was accessed/opened) record is not changed.
-* `lsattr file` shows file's extended attributes
+* `lsattr file` -> shows file's extended attributes

 ## Setup user and group disk quotas for filesystems